blurbdust/writeups/BSidesIA19/README.md

     Do socat servers dream of python sheep? nc 206.189.224.72 5123

 Ok this one was fun.
 I also only did this one of the series which was a continuation on Scripting 1 and Scripting 2.
-Using `nc` to connect to the server you get promtped to answer a math question.
+Using `nc` to connect to the server you get prompted to answer a math question.

 ```
 [blurbdust@X1C]: ~/Documents/B.Sides.19/lego>$ nc 206.189.224.72 5123
 75 / 88 = ?:
 ```

 After solving it you get another, and another, and another.
 They keep going for 24 times.
 Scripting 1 ended here.
-Scripting 2 went for an additional 20ish but also chnaged the operator `+-/*%` to words.
+Scripting 2 went for an additional 20ish but also changed the operator `+-/*%` to words.
 Spliting on spaces and checking for `mod`, `plus`, `times`, and `divided` was our solution.
-Scripting 3 took the nummbers and also turned those into words so `42 + 42 = ?` went to `fourty two plus fourty two = ?`.
+Scripting 3 took the numbers and also turned those into words so `42 + 42 = ?` went to `fourty two plus fourty two = ?`.
 We tracked down a python library called `word2number` which could handle this conversion easily for us.
 After adding this in, the script still broke!
 The evil makers of this challenge decided they will now randomly throw the previous Scripting 1 and 2 formats back in so we have to handle these after the initial 24 and 20ish.
 This worked and we finalyl got the flag.
 The full script is below.
 Script TL;DR: I split on spaces, try to use the library to check if it's the new stage or old stage.
 If old stage, check if the `len(split_data[1]) < 2` to check if it's single character (`+`,`-`,`*`,`/`,`%`), if so then eval.
 Else replace the word with the symbol and eval.

 ```python